aws-ia/terraform-aws-permission-sets/README.md

 ## Usage

+Make sure you are logged in the AWS account where the IAM Identity Center is deployed or in the delegated administrator account.

 Create a directory to store your JSON file templates, which will include the Permission Set definitions (name, policies, assignments, etc.).
-When using this module, make sure to specify the path to this folder in the `templates_path` variable.
+When using this module, you should specify the path to this folder in the `templates_path` variable.

-Templates directory structure sample:
+Templates directory structure sample (e.g. **templates**):

 ```tree
 templates